The summer solstice 2018 at Avebury

 Planning your visit during the solstice

-Solstice 2017 will be sunrise on Wednesday 21 June.
+Solstice this year will be sunrise on Thursday 21 June.

-Please note that over the summer solstice the car park can become full very early.
+Please note that over the summer solstice the car park can become full early.

-The main car park is situated on the A4361 just south of the stone circle, and is a pay and display car park.
+The main car park is situated on the A4361 just south of the stone circles, and is a pay and display car park.
 National Trust and English Heritage members can park for free.

 All proceeds from car park charges go towards the care of Avebury and surrounding landscape.